dolthub/dolt/docs/faq.md

 command, [as described in the
 docs](https://docs.dolthub.com/interfaces/cli#dolt-sql-server).

-## The MySQL shell gives me an error: Can't connect to local MySQL server through socket '/tmp/mysql.sock' (2)
+## The MySQL shell gives me an error: `Can't connect to local MySQL server through socket '/tmp/mysql.sock'`

 The MySQL shell will try to connect through a socket file on many OSes.
 To force it to use TCP instead, give it the loopback address like this: